 In 2013, skydiver Erik Roner put the umbrella theory to the test, jumping from a hot air balloon while grasping a patio shade (and wearing a parachute… just in case).
 Not surprisingly, the patio shade — lacking the requisite surface area — succumbs to the air flow after a short while and transforms into a limp projectile.

 More recently, popular YouTuber Tanner Fox produced a clickbait video entitled “Umbrella Skydiving!!!”.
 Fox fakes a two-story leap, before capturing an actual jump from a first-story overhang.

 MARY POPPINS RETURNS

-Disney’s sequel to Marry Poppins is scheduled for release on Christmas Day this year.
-In Mary Poppins Returns, Emily Blunt will assume the role first brought to life by Julie Andrews more than half a century ago.
-Her magical umbrella can be clearly seen in one of the stills taken earlier this year from the upcoming movie.
+In Mary Poppins Returns, Disney’s sequel to the 1964 original, Emily Blunt assumes the role first brought to life by Julie Andrews more than half a century ago.
+Her magical umbrella is on full display in her opening scene as she descends from the heavens in dramatic style.

-Lin-Manuel Miranda of Hamilton fame will play Bert, the chimney sweep role made popular by Dick Van Dyke.
+Lin-Manuel Miranda of Hamilton fame plays Bert, the chimney sweep role made popular by Dick Van Dyke.

-Watch for new umbrella parachuting attempts in early 2019, as millions of new kids are exposed to the story for the first time.
+Watch for new umbrella parachuting attempts in future years, as millions of new kids are exposed to the timeless story from P. L. Travers for the first time.